LabSid-USP/RUBEM/doc/source/userguide.rst

 Monthly Rainy Days
 ```````````````````

 Mandatory path to a tabular file [days/month] with values representing the mean value of rainy days for each month of the simulation period.
-Must be a valid path to an existing text file :file:`*.txt` or comma-separated values (CSV) file :file:`*.csv`.
+Must be a valid path to an existing text file :file:`*.txt` or comma-separated values (CSV) file :file:`*.csv`. :ref:`See more. <fileformats:Monthly Rainy Days table>`

 .. code-block:: dosini